yaelvais/myCovidApp/README.md

-#Python Flask for Covid-19 statistics
+##Python Flask for Covid-19 statistics

-The script fetch Covid-19 data from disease.sh/ API.
+The script fetch Covid-19 data from disease.sh API.

 ## Installation